grycap/ec4docker/README.md

 # EC4Docker (Elastic Cluster for Docker)

-__EC4Docker__ is a simple Torque based Elastic Cluster whose nodes are contaniers.
+__EC4Docker__ is a simple Elastic Cluster whose nodes are contaniers.
 There exists a front-end that can be accessed by ssh, and the internal _working nodes_ are powered on or off according to the needs (if the nodes are not used for a while, they are powered off, and they are powered on if they are needed).

 Features of the cluster:
 - Front end that has SSH access.